 Individuals who collect cash for fundraisers and activities for which a cash box is issued should safeguard the cash properly.
 Once all cash has been collected, it should be recorded on a cash count form.
 Two individuals should count the cash together, and both should sign and date the cash count form and remit the funds to the school principal or business office.
-Every effort should be made to turn in the cash the same day as fundraiser or activity.
+Every effort should be made to turn in the cash the same day as the fundraiser or activity.
 Any funds collected but not turned in to the business office for the final counting and deposit to the bank should never be taken home or left in any unprotected environment.
-Instead, they should be sealed in a tamper-proof plastic bank bag and placed in a locked, fireproof safe on the charter school premises.
+Instead, they should be sealed in a tamper-proof plastic bank bag and placed in a locked, fireproof safe that is bolted securely to the ground on the charter school premises.

 When the principal or the business office receives the cash box funds, the funds should be counted again by the principal or business office staff member and a witness, and each should sign the cash count form as verification of their confirmation.
-The cash and the verified cash count form should be placed in a tamper-proof plastic bank bag and secured in a locked, fireproof safe until the cash is remitted to the business office for deposit.
+The cash and the verified cash count form should be placed in a tamperproof plastic bank bag and secured in a locked, fireproof safe that is bolted securely to the ground until the cash is remitted to the business office for deposit.